 DIN 24950 makes a distinction between the following mounting methods for the hose side of the support connector:

-- Screwed hose support connector The support required by the hose is made by axial screwing together of individual parts.
-This hose fitting can generally be assembled without special tools and is re-usable. - Swaged hose support connector The support required by the hose is achieved by distorting at least one connector support cone part.
-This hose fitting can only be assembled using special tools and is not re-usable.
+• Screwed hose support connector

+The support required by the hose is made by axial screwing together of individual parts.
+This hose fitting can generally be assembled without special tools and is re-usable.